As the pace of business continues to accelerate, more and more organizations are turning to Agile to keep up.

-Additionally, look for a product owner who is fully available for the project.
+Additionally, look for a product owner who is fully available to the team.
 They must be fully involved to ensure the team has the right priorities and guiding requirements along the way.

 Though Scrum is not difficult to implement, consistently delivering real value is never easy.
 Teams that want to succeed in an Agile environment must commit to the process and their own personal and collective growth.
 Those that do are the ones who will stay ahead of the curve.

-Visualize your org to align scrum teams with your business strategy and quickly view key competencies.
+Visualize your org to align Scrum teams with your business strategy.Learn more